 Third, the variety of non-traditional channels that resembles cable TV.

-For example, AbemaTV has a channel that just airs mahjong, one that just shows commercials, while another plays reality TV shows such as Jersey Shore and Ex On The Beach.
+For example, AbemaTV has a channel that just airs professional mahjong, one that just shows commercials, while another plays reality TV shows, such as Jersey Shore and Ex On The Beach.

-A real-time commenting system in the sidebar, as opposed to comments constantly scrolling across the screen like NicoNico Douga, for users to interact with one another makes every viewing a “social” activity.
-AbemaTV, also lets you see how many people are watching a given program, and those numbers are not insignificant by any means.
+A real-time commenting system in the sidebar, as opposed to comments constantly scrolling across the screen like NicoNico Douga, for users to interact with one another turns every viewing a “social” activity, which has become more popular on other streaming platforms as well.
+Since AbemaTV also lets you see how many people are watching a given program, and the numbers are not insignificant by any means.

 Social Media in Japan: Summary and Takeaways

-Social media in Japan provides a number of channels for brand building.
-Like the rest of the world, however, an understanding of the different social media platforms and how they are used by your target audience is imperative.
+Social media in Japan provides businesses with a number of opportunities for both selling and brand building.
+Like the rest of the world, however, an understanding of the different social media platforms and how they are used by your target audience is imperative to achieving success.

-Moving forward, in 2020 we expect to see a greater emphasis on video content being produced for many of the social media platforms, whether this be in the form of stories posts or for use in paid social and digital advertising.
+Moving forward, we expect to see a continued emphasis on video content being produced for many of the biggest social media apps in Japan, whether this be in the form of stories posts or for use in paid social and digital advertising.

-As a result of the move towards a more visual internet, streaming video services and apps seem poised to have even more to offer brands looking to promote on their platforms.
+Streaming video services and apps are also poised to gain even more to offer brands looking to promote and advertise their products and services on their platforms.

-Be that as it may, depending on brand or company-specific marketing objectives (as well as budget), certain networks and platforms may still provide better ROI than others, which is why a careful analysis of available options is always recommended.
+At the end of the day, depending on brand or company-specific marketing objectives, certain social media apps and platforms in Japan may still provide better ROI than others, which is why a careful analysis of your available options is always our recommendation.

-Contact us to find out how we can help you find the right solution for your next social media-driven campaign in Japan.
+Contact us to find out how we can help you find the right solution for your next social media campaign in Japan.